sigedu-org/website/_pages/bea/current.md

 - Notification of Acceptance: <span style="text-decoration: line-through;">Thursday, February 18, 2021</span>&nbsp;**Thursday, February 25, 2021**
 - Camera-ready Papers Due: **Thursday, March 4, 2021**
 - Workshop: Monday, April 19 or Tuesday, April 20, 2021 (TBD)

+## Accepted Papers

+The following papers have been accepted at BEA 2021.
+A detailed schedule will be added in the future.

+- **Negation Scope Resolution for Chinese as a Second Language**. *Mengyu Zhang, Weiqi Wang, Shuqiao Sun and Weiwei Sun*

+- **Text Simplification by Tagging**. *Kostiantyn Omelianchuk, Vipul Raheja and Oleksandr Skurzhanskyi*

+- **Employing Distributional Semantics to Organize Task-focused Vocabulary Learning**. *Haemanth Santhi Ponnusamy and Detmar Meurers*

+- **Synthetic Data Generation for Grammatical Error Correction with Tagged Corruption Models**. *Felix Stahlberg and Shankar Kumar*

+- **Broad Linguistic Complexity Analysis for Greek Readability Classification**. *Savvas Chatzipanagiotidis, Maria Giagkou and Detmar Meurers*

+- **Character Set Construction for Chinese Language Learning**. *Chak Yan Yeung and John Lee*

+- **Detecting Negative Language Transfer Using Models that Represent Language Structure**. *Leticia Farias Wanderley and Carrie Demmans Epp*

+- **Document-level Grammatical Error Correction**. *Zheng Yuan and Christopher Bryant*

+- **Essay Quality Signals as Weak Supervision for Source-based Essay Scoring**. *Haoran Zhang and Diane Litman*

+- **Parsing Argumentative Structure in English-as-Foreign-Language Essays**. *Jan Wira Gotama Putra, Simone Teufel and Takenobu Tokunaga*

+- **Training and Domain Adaptation for Supervised Text Segmentation**. *Goran Glavaš, Ananya Ganesh and Swapna Somasundaran*

+- **Data Strategies for Low-Resource Grammatical Error Correction**. *Simon Flachs, Felix Stahlberg and Shankar Kumar*

+- **Towards a Data Analytics Pipeline for the Visualisation of Complexity Metrics in L2 Writings**. *Thomas Gaillat, Anas Knefati and Antoine Lafontaine*

+- **Teacher’s Tools for Estonian as a Second Language in Language Portal**. *Sõnaveeb,Tiiu Üksik, Jelena Kallas, Kristina Koppel, Katrin Tsepelina and Raili Pool*

+- **Assessing Grammatical Correctness in Language Learning**. *Anisia Katinskaia and Roman Yangarber*

+- **On the Application of Transformers for Estimating the Difficulty of Multiple-Choice Questions from Text**. *Luca Benedetto, Giovanni Aradelli, Paolo Cremonesi, Andrea Cappelli, Andrea Giussani and Roberto Turrin*

+- **Automatically Generating Cause-and-Effect Questions from Passages**. *Katherine Stasaski, Manav Rathod, Tony Tu, Yunfang Xiao and Marti A. Hearst*

+- **Interventions Recommendation: Professionals’ Observations Analysis in Special Needs Education**. *Javier Muñoz and Felipe Bravo-Marquez*

+- **C-Test Collector: A Proficiency Testing Application to Collect Training Data for C-Tests**. *Christian Haring, Rene Lehmann, Andrea Horbach and Torsten Zesch*

+- **Virtual Pre-Training Teacher Assessment and Feedback via Conversational Agents**. *Debajyoti Datta, Maria Phillips, Jennifer Chiu, Ginger S. Watson, James P. Bywater, Laura Barnes and Donald Brown*

+- **Automated Classification of Written Proficiency Levels on the CEFR-Scale through Complexity Contours and RNNs**. *Elma Kerz, Daniel Wiechmann, Yu Qiao, Emma Tseng and Marcus Ströbel*

+- **"Sharks are not the threat humans are": Argument Component Segmentation in School Student Essays**.* Tariq Alhindi and Debanjan Ghosh*

+- **Using Linguistic Features to Predict the Response Process Complexity Associated with Answering Clinical MCQs**. *Victoria Yaneva, Daniel Jurich, Le An Ha and Peter Baldwin*

+## Attending the Workshop

+The BEA 2021 workshop is co-located with the 2021 Conference of the European Chapter of the Association for Computational Linguistics or [EACL 2021](https://2021.eacl.org).
+To attend the workshop, you need to register on the conference website and choose the BEA workshop on the registration form.
+Conference registration should open in March 2021.

 ## Submission Information